 The same principles applied to Koh Gen Do’s prestige line of color cosmetics, which includes two exceptional foundations.
 Both contain the brand’s signature ingredient T3 Oil, is a proprietary blend of Jojoba Oil, Olive Squalane and Shea Butter.
 This ingredient helps the skin feel softer and is responsible for the beautiful finish each foundation provides.

 The original formula is Moisture Foundation, a cult favorite among professional makeup artists for its creamy lightweight texture, buildable coverage, and long wear.
 A little goes a long way with this concentrated formula.
 For a minimal effect, just spot and blend with fingers only where coverage is needed.
 Or you can use a damp sponge to blend the foundation over the entire face for a light wash of coverage.
-Then if you need, build the coverage by tapping a tiny bit of product just where you need it.
+Then, if you need to, build the coverage by tapping a tiny bit of product just where you need it.
 If you prefer medium to full coverage, a brush works nicely.
 My personal go-to is a flat kabuki style brush to place the product, and then stipple and blend.
 Pro-tip: follow up with a damp sponge and gently press the foundation into the skin for the most natural finish.

-Aqua Foundation is a lightweight liquid makeup that delivers a “post-facial glow”– a fancy term for the radiance you have immediately after a facial (who doesn’t want that?).
+Aqua Foundation is a lightweight liquid makeup that delivers a “post-facial glow”– a fancy term for the radiance you have immediately after a facial (and who doesn’t want that?).
 Reformulated with the brand’s newest ingredient technology, Gloss Film Powder, it provides light diffusion and brightening in addition to resisting sweat and oil.
-The shade range also expanded to be more inclusive by adding the deeper shades 301, 302, and 303–a move highly anticipated by makeup artists and beauty enthusiasts alike.
+The shade range also expanded to be more inclusive by adding the deeper shades 301, 302, and 303—a move highly anticipated by makeup artists and beauty enthusiasts alike.

 This liquid formula feels delightfully weightless on the skin and provides sheer to medium coverage.
 Fingers or sponge are the easiest way to apply it, but brushes work nicely too.
 Just be sure to choose a brush that’s not too dense, or you could end up using more product than you need and defeat the purpose.
 Pro-tip: if you do want to build to medium coverage, allow it to set between layers before going over it gently with more product.